wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-history.rst

 .. note::

-  Details about the next billing of the current environments are described in Accounts > Summary > Current billing cycle.
+  Details about the next billing of the current environments are described in the `Accounts > Summary > Current billing cycle` page.